 Seriously, you drank some wine and ate pizza and cupcakes.
 It happens.
-The worst thing you can do is to mope about telling yourself how bloated and fat you will now be or how you now have to eat a salad and lock the kitchen cupboards.
+The worst thing you can do is mope about telling yourself how bloated and fat you will now be and how you now have to eat a salad and lock the kitchen cupboards.
 Just accept it, you’re human and move on.
 But like seriously…move on!

 4. Start with your veg

-I think most people (depending on your diet), start with the meat or fish first.
+I think most people (depending on your diet), start with their meat or fish first.
 I use to hardly ever eat veg or fruit and now it’s my main focus.
 I will look at what I have and then think right, what can I make with this?

 5. Blitz and blend